Dry Eye Therapy

 9. Autologous Serum Eye Drops, eye drops made from your own blood that is sterilely blended with preservative-free artificial tears.
 These drops contain healing factors that nourish the eye differently from any other drops.

-10. Artificial tear ointment, a very thick preparation of mineral oil and other lubricants may be indicated to protect the eyes from drying out while sleeping or if they do not close comletely.
+11. Artificial tear ointment, a very thick preparation of mineral oil and other lubricants may be indicated to protect the eyes from drying out while sleeping or if they do not close completely.

-11. Surgical options include punctal cautery, which seals the tear drainage holes more closed than punctal plugs, and amniotic membrane graft, which provides more stem cells to improve tear production.
+12. Surgical options include punctal cautery, which seals the tear drainage holes more tightly than punctal plugs, and amniotic membrane graft, which provides stem cells to improve tear production.

 To use an analogy, it’s like trying to partially fill a dry empty sink.
-You can either turn up the water flow higher (drops and Tyrvaya) or partially close the drain (plugs).
+You can either turn up the water flow higher (Restasis, Xiidra, or Cequa drops and Tyrvaya) or partially close the drain (plugs or punctal cautery).
 In addition, if the eyes are inflamed due to the dry eyes, drops such as Eysuvis help settle the inflammation down.

 Associated Diseases